nyubachi/pharmaprepro/README.md

 # pharmaprepro

-This package is for medical staff such as pharmacists to use for preprocessing clinical data.
+This R package is for medical staff such as pharmacists to use for preprocessing clinical data.

 ## Installation